sjauld/bean-tzu/PLAN.md

 - Create a `.github` directory and add a workflow for GitHub Pages deployment (if using Actions).
 - Add or update `CNAME` if using a custom domain.
 - Update repository settings for GitHub Pages (branch, folder).
+- After each step, launch the site using an nginx Docker container and open it in the browser for review so you can see the changes.
-- Commit changes to git with a conventional commit message, including a Marvin quote (e.g., `chore: add GitHub Pages workflow - Life.
+- Once you approve, commit changes to git with a conventional commit message, including a Marvin quote (e.g., `chore: add GitHub Pages workflow - Life.
 Don't talk to me about life.
 Especially not about workflows.`).
 - Launch the site using an nginx Docker container and open it in the browser for review.

 ### 3. Basic Site Layout